Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 ## M.S.
 Thesis (Work in Progress)
 The aim of this thesis is to solve the problem of natural gas storage valuation.
 [Here](https:///abdulaziz-aldoseri.github.io/files/MS_thesis/Proposal.pdf) you can find the thesis proposal.

-I will share the source-code for the thesis very soon.
+I will share the source code for the thesis very soon.

 ## Sample essay
 ### System Dynamics and Minsky's Financial Instability Hypothesis